 Background: The Fiscal Stabilization Reserve Fund may be used by the Mayor for certain purposes for which the Contingency Reserve Fund may be used, as specified in section 450A(b)(4) of the Home Rule Act, D.C.
 Official Code §1-204.50a(b)(4), as certified by the CFO, with approval of the Council by act.
+The Fiscal Stabilization Reserve Fund may also be used for funding the appropriations advance to the District of Columbia Public Schools and the District of Columbia Public Charter Schools, as authorized by the annual budget and financial plan; provided, that any amounts used must be replenished immediately upon the approval of the District's annual budget for that year.
+The Fiscal Stabilization Reserve Fund may also be used by the Chief Financial Officer to cover cash flow needs; provided, that any amounts used must be replenished to the Fiscal Stabilization Reserve Fund in the same fiscal year.
 At full funding, this reserve must equal 2.34 percent of the District's General Fund operating expenditures for each fiscal year.
-The Cash Flow Reserve must be used by the CFO or his/her designee to cover cash flow needs.
+The Cash Flow Reserve may be used by the CFO or his/her designee to cover cash flow needs.
 When amounts are used, the Cash Flow Reserve must be replenished in the same fiscal year of use.
 At full funding, this reserve must equal 8.33 percent of the General Fund operating budget for each fiscal year.